justinjiajia/cloud_security/labs/lab_6.md

 - Use AWS CloudFormation to deploy a virtual private cloud (VPC) networking layer
 - Use AWS CloudFormation to deploy an EC2 Web server that references the networking layer
-- Explore templates with AWS CloudFormation Designer
+- Explore templates with AWS Infrastructure Composer
 - Delete a stack